-Gross margin percentage for professional services and other revenues was 41%, 43% and 46% for 2019, 2018 and 2017, respectively.
-The margin in 2019 compared to 2018 was negatively impacted by an increased proportion of hardware and hardware installation revenues, which generally have lower gross margins, and increased telematics hardware costs.
-Hardware installation revenues typically have lower margins than our professional services revenues and as such we anticipate variances in gross margin from period to period as a result of the sales mix.
+Gross margin percentage for professional services and other revenues was 43%, 41% and 43% for 2020, 2019 and 2018, respectively.
+Hardware and other revenues typically have lower margins than our professional services revenues and as such we anticipate variances in gross margin from period to period as a result of the sales mix.
+The margin in 2020 compared to 2019 was positively impacted by an increased proportion of professional services revenues compared to hardware and other revenues.

-The margin in 2018 as compared to 2017 was negatively impacted by an increased proportion of hardware revenues and hardware installation revenues.
+The margin in 2019 as compared to 2018 was negatively impacted by an increased proportion of hardware revenues and hardware installation revenues compared to professional services revenues.